dangphuc2611/Internet/Chapter-1.md

     Domain name works by when you entered the Domain name it's translated into IP address throught DNS(Domain Name System)

 4. What's hosting?

+- Hosting is a service that allows people can publicize their website by store the web data on the server computer